Joshuaatanu/imago-ad-illud/README.md

 2. **Phase 2: Generative AI Integration**
    - Uses OpenAI's API to analyze the OCR output.
-   - Employs a language model (e.g., gpt-4o-mini) to interpret the extracted text.
+   - Employs a language model (e.g., gpt-4o-mini, gemini-flash) to interpret the extracted text.
    - Provides insights and analysis based on the content of the image.

 3. **Phase 3: Thematic Data Grouping (Not implemented yet)**